learn-co-curriculum/phase-4-deleting-associated-data/README.md

 Before you move on, make sure you can answer the following question:

-1. What is the process for setting up the `dependent: :destroy` option?
+1. In what situations would you need to use the `dependent: :destroy` option?

 ## Resources